 Balancing Between Mother and Home School Teacher

 Home schooling often places the primary teacher in a unique situation.
 Rarely, does one have to balance a personal relationship along with a more structured relationship.
 When the girls were younger, I really didn’t think there was a difference, but as they age and the work becomes more involved I have noticed there is a distinction between teacher and mother.
 Now some may argue that shifting between the two isn’t required because I am equally both.
-Although I am always their mother, there are times where I have to show more discipline as their instructor/ facilitator while there other times when I have to say academics can wait due to more pressing personal needs.
+Although I am always their mother, there are times where I have to show more discipline as their instructor/ facilitator, and there are other times when I have to put academics aside academics due to more pressing personal needs.

 Some of the ways I balance between being the primary educator and mommy to my daughters include:

 Setting specific times for school work.
 We do not allow our school day to drag on nor do we start our books when the mood hits.
 We tend to school in the morning because the girls enjoy going outside in the afternoon, but if they were evening people then we would probably school later in the day.
 Either way, I believe in having certain hours set aside for completing our lessons.
 We tend to school between the hours of 9 and 3.
 We don’t always start at 9 and we don’t always end exactly at 3, but we do what we need to do between these hours.
 I appreciate the flexibility of homeschooling, but I also find it important teach them diligence with time.
 It’s one resource we cannot get back.